cannatag/ldap3/ldap3/docs/manual/source/installation.rst

 PEP8 compliance
 ---------------
-Starting from version 0.9.0 ldap3 is PEP8 compliant.
-To use the previous signature for the Server, Connection and Tls object you can import them from the ldap3.compat package.
+ldap3 is PEP8 compliant, except for line length.